``Research is what I am doing when I don’t know what I am doing.” – Wernher von Braun

 - Shyam Sankaran - (Project Associate)

-- Daniel Foreman-Mackey, Eric Agol, Ruth Angus, Sivaram Ambikasaran, “Fast and scalable Gaussian process modeling with applications to astronomical time series”, Submitted to AAS journals.
+- Daniel Foreman-Mackey, Eric Agol, Ruth Angus, Sivaram Ambikasaran, “Fast and scalable Gaussian process modeling with applications to astronomical time series”, The Astronomical Journal.

 - Sivaram Ambikasaran, Krithika Narayanaswamy, “An accurate, fast, mathematically robust, universal, non-iterative algorithm for computing multi-component diffusion velocities”, Proceedings of Combustion Institute.